 Phase 4 - Measuring Change

 Ultimately it is the engagement of all employees that makes a culture live and expand.
 To what degree and in which time frame this process happens will certainly vary and depend on many factors.
-Hence, as with any results oriented business process, culture development needs to be measured.
-A focused monitoring serves to highlight the areas that need more work and the respective accountabilities.
-We help our clients establish a systematic approach and provide a proven assessment tool (CultureTrack) to measure progress in key dimensions, via face-to-face interviews and organization-wide online surveys.
+Hence, as any results oriented business process, culture development needs to be measured.
+A focused monitoring hints to areas that need more work and to the respective accountability.
+We help our clients establish a systematic approach and provide a proven assessment tool (CultureTrack) to measure progress in key dimensions, from face-to-face interviews to organization-wide online surveys.